 An extremely important part of the process.
 We independently monitor the construction works on your behalf and ensure that the vision turns into reality.
 We check for quality of workmanship and carry out detailed snagging reports at the end of the project, ensuring you get the product you have paid for.

 Once the garden is finished and the contractor walks away, this enables you to start enjoying your investment.
-It is however very important to revisit the garden at regular intervals over the first few years at least.
-Editing the garden is an especially important part of the review process and we will offer advice and tips for getting the most out of your investment.
+This is only the start of the journey and it is very important to revisit the garden at regular intervals over the first few years at least.
+Editing the garden is an especially important part of the review process and we can offer advice and tips for getting the most out of your investment.